Catapres for Opiate Withdrawal

 Medications for Opiate Withdrawal

 Physical dependence isn’t necessarily the same as addiction.
 When someone is physically dependent on opiates, their body has become accustomed to the presence of opiates.
-When they stop using those opiates suddenly, their body tries to readjust, which causes withdrawal symptoms.
+When they stop using those opiates suddenly, their body tries to readjust, which causes opioid withdrawal symptoms.
 Psychological addiction describes a chronic disease in which someone’s drug use is compulsive and out of their control.
-Dependence can occur with or without addiction.
+Dependence can occur with or without an opioid addiction.

-To begin inpatient or outpatient substance abuse treatment, a person must first go through opiate detox.
+To begin inpatient or outpatient opioid addiction treatment, a person must first go through opiate detox.
 Once all the drugs are removed from a person’s system, that person can begin treatment.
 During a medical detox, there are certain prescription and over-the-counter medications that can be provided.
-These medications achieve three primary goals: they address drug cravings, alleviate physical withdrawal symptoms and help manage psychological opiate withdrawal symptoms.
+These medications achieve three primary goals: they address drug cravings, alleviate physical withdrawal symptoms and help manage psychological opioid withdrawal symptoms.

 Detoxing from opiates usually isn’t deadly, but it is often painful and uncomfortable.
 Symptoms can include nausea, vomiting, diarrhea, muscle aches and pains, intense drug cravings, anxiety, depression and insomnia.
 Symptoms are often severe for people who have used large amounts of opioids over extended periods.
 During a medical detox, patients who are dependent on opioids can receive the medications that are right for them in a safe and comfortable environment.
 Personalized, professional detox is the best way to increase the chances of making it through detox successfully and to reduce the likelihood of a relapse.
 One medication used for opiate withdrawal is Catapres.